-- 1. Check if just one of the tracks is trapped.
-If so, proceed to the next step.
+- 1. Check if only one of the tracks is trapped.
+If so proceed to the next step.
 If not, see the below for both tracks' entrapment. - 2.
-Set the angle between the arm and boom to somewhere between 90° and 110°. - 3.
-Retract the bucket, lay the bottom against sturdy ground, and raise the bucket to raise the whole excavator up. - 4.
-Lay a sturdy plank under the raised track.
-Raise the bucket and move out of the entrapment.
+Set angle between the arm and boom to somewhere between 90° and 110°. - 3.
+Retract the bucket, lay its bottom against sturdy ground, and raise the bucket to raise the whole excavator up. - 4.
+Lay a piece of sturdy plank beneath the raised track.
+Raise the bucket and travel out of the entrapment.